rcl-ssl/docs/subscription/subscription.md

 ---

 # Azure Marketplace Subscription
-**V6.0.10**
+**V7.0.0**

-- You will subscribe to [RCL Portal](../portal/portal.md) app in the Azure portal or in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rayconsulting.002?tab=overview)
+- You will subscribe to [RCL SSL Portal](../portal/portal.md) app in the Azure portal or in the [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/rayconsulting.002?tab=overview)

-- In the Azure portal, search for the RCL application.
+- In the Azure portal, search for the RCL SSL application.
 Click on the ‘Setup+Subscribe’ button to add a subscription

 ![image](../images/subscription/marketplace-subscribe.png)